JorgeFRod/amex-exercise/README.md

 1. Ensure that we were fetching all of the events for a user in parallel by resorting to promise logic and specifically Promise.all to ensure that we'd be fetching for all of the various events in parallel
 2. Implemented some retry logic in the `getEvent` method to ensure that when the API was being overloaded we specifically handled retries and waited for a configurable amount of time (defaults to 500ms) before trying again
+3. Added the backoff logic to not overwhelm the server for `addEvent` didn't finish in the alloted time though